newrelic/newrelic-java-agent-ansible-role/README.md

 The WebSphere application server / JVM name.
 The -javaagent configuration will be added to the generic JVM arguments of this application server / JVM.
 This will also be used to determine which cluster to ripple start in a clustered environment and which application server / JVM to restart in a non clustered environment.

 #### <a name='was_clustered'></a>`was_clustered`
-**Required**
+**Optional** - **Default:** `true`

 A boolean value indicating if WebSphere is clustered.
-The default value is true.
-All wsadmin interactions should be with the deployment manager.
+If true, all wsadmin interactions should be with the deployment manager.
 If `restart_web_server` is true, this triggers cluster node syncs and a ripple start of the cluster if the agent or its configuration is modified instead of directly interacting with individual application servers.
+If false, the application server / JVM defined will be restarted directly with stopServer.sh and startServer.sh.

 #### <a name='was_java_security_update'></a>`was_java_security_update`
-**Optional**
+**Optional** - **Default:** `false`

 A boolean value that will trigger Java 2 security updates.
-The default value is false.
-This will update the java.policy file to enable New Relic for all app servers as described in the [New Relic Java agent documentation.](https://docs.newrelic.com/docs/agents/java-agent/installation/install-java-agent-java-2-security#websphere-java-2) A backup version of the file will be created in the same directory.
+If true, this will update the java.policy file to enable New Relic for all app servers as described in the [New Relic Java agent documentation.](https://docs.newrelic.com/docs/agents/java-agent/installation/install-java-agent-java-2-security#websphere-java-2) A backup version of the file will be created in the same directory.
 This requires `was_version`, `was_root`, and `was_java_version` to be set.

 #### <a name='was_version'></a>`was_version`
 **Optional**